-To enhance participation and benefits for households enrolled in the Supplemental Nutrition Assistance Program (SNAP), DHS will continue to issue a heating assistance benefit to SNAP households that are responsible for heating costs and have not already been approved for LIHEAP during the current program year.
+To enhance participation and benefits for households enrolled in SNAP, and in accordance with federal requirements, DHS will issue a heating assistance benefit to SNAP households that are responsible for heating costs and have not already been approved for LIHEAP during the current program year.
 SNAP applicants or recipients who are homeless or living in institutions are not eligible to receive the heating assistance benefit.

-Per federal SNAP regulation, receipt of a heating assistance benefit, regardless of the amount of the benefit, enables SNAP recipients to maximize the SNAP Standard Utility Allowance (SUA).
+Per federal SNAP regulation, receipt of a heating assistance benefit enables SNAP recipients to maximize the SNAP Standard Utility Allowance (SUA).
 Households receiving the heating assistance benefit that are recipients of SNAP will receive the highest SNAP SUA.
 Using the highest allowable SUA in the SNAP benefit calculation may significantly increase SNAP benefits for many households.
 The annual heating assistance benefit will qualify the household for the maximum SNAP SUA for the current federal fiscal year.